CudaText-addons/cuda_calc_expr/readme/readme.txt

-tries to use "safe evaluation", without dangerous python functions enabled. gives commands (menu Plugins / Calc Expression) to replace selection with number result, or just show the result in the statusbar. these math functions from Python are supported:
+tries to use "safe evaluation", without dangerous python functions enabled. gives commands (menu Plugins / Calc Expression) to replace selection with number result, or just show the result in the statusbar.

+these Python functions are supported:

   abs      cosh       frexp      pow acos     degrees    hypot      radians